 Legends to Supplementary Figures

 Supplementary Figure 1.
-Kinetics of Transcription Start Sites of EHV-1 Detected by dcDNA-Seq and Validated by CAGE-Seq.
+Kinetics of transcription start sites of EHV-1 detected by dcDNA-Seq and validated by CAGE-Seq.

 (a) 5,000 limit.
 Similar to Figure 1, this plot shows the 5' end distribution along the viral genome for each time-point group.
 The mean values for each time-point group were calculated and merged into 50-nt sized bins for visualization.
 The y-axis was limited to 5,000 counts.